GPN87/GPN87/README.md

 <h1 align="center">Hi 👋, I'm Gavin from Australia</h1>

 <p align="center">Current Bootcamper (finshing in May)| Former policy-writer | Aspiring data analyst</br>
-My skillset is an inch deep and a mile wide at the moment but I'm going to keep digging</br>
+My skillset is an inch deep and a mile wide at the moment but I want to keep digging and</br>
-and chip away at those 10,000 hours.</p>
+chip away at those 10,000 hours.</p>
 <hr>

 - 🔭 I’m currently working on an [exploratory analysis](https://github.com/GPN87/top_100_employers_2022) of the Forbes 2022 list of the worlds best employers